-You can connect the Clavinova to an Apple Macintosh, IBM-PC/AT, or compatible personal computer using the [TO HOST] connector, which is located at the left of the unit on the rear panel.
-If you do, be sure to set the adjacent [HOST SELECT] switch to the appropriate setting for your computer model.
+You can connect the Clavinova to an Apple Macintosh, IBM-PC/AT, or compatible personal computer using the [TO HOST] connector, which is located at the left of the unit on the underside (CVP-109/107/700) or rear panel (CVP-105).
+If you do, be sure to set the adjacent [HOST SE-LECT] switch to the appropriate setting for your computer model.

-- Turn off both the Clavinova and the computer before connecting the cable. - When the Clavinova is connected to a host computer, turn on the computer first, then the Clavinova. - Disconnect the cable when not using the [TO HOST] terminal.
+- Turn off both the Clavinova and the computer before connecting the cable. - When the Clavinova is connected to a host computer, turn on the computer first, then the Clavinova. - · Disconnect the cable when not using the [TO HOST] terminal.
 If it is left connected, the Clavinova may not function properly.

-■ Connecting to an Apple Macintosh or Compatible Computer
+■ Connecting to an Apple Macintosh or Compatible Computer.....